byte-of-dhruv/Experiment-0/README.md

 Experiment 0

 Title - Introduction to Python

-Aim - Learning about print fuction and variables.
+Aim - Learning about print function and variables.

-Theory - print/variable
+Theory - print function in python

-Conclusion
+Conclusion - We learned about how to print strings, integers, float, etc. with string function.